appbaseio/Docs/content/docs/data/Import.md

 ![](https://cdn-images-1.medium.com/max/2400/1*CpUXOCaeIZYSqzCTJEtVGg.png)

-In this section, we will walk through the process of importing using this Zapier integration using Google Sheets as an example input source.
+In this section, we will walk through the process of importing using this Zapier integration.
+It uses Google Sheets as the input source.

 Zapier allows connecting apps you use everyday to automate your work and be more productive.
 You can read more about Zapier over [here](https://zapier.com).

-> Right now, the appbase.io app is not publicly available on Zapier.
-You can use it via this invite link: https://zapier.com/developer/public-invite/33102/02001b9598c3849a50cf1c94ff0cf572/
+> Right now, the appbase.io's Zapier integration is not publicly available on Zapier which you can use with this invite link: https://zapier.com/developer/public-invite/33102/02001b9598c3849a50cf1c94ff0cf572/

 > You can read about importing data from TypeForm into appbase.io using Zapier over [here](https://medium.appbase.io/integrating-typeform-and-appbase-io-using-zapier-with-zero-lines-of-code-3d03c0e5ccd0).